pitivi/pitivi/docs/Feroze_gsoc.md

-Most users want the output formatted for a specific device or service – YouTube, iPod, iPhone, DVD, mobile, etc. Presently, the user would have to manually specify the codecs, containter and codec settings like resolution, frame rate,etc. He would have to either be familiar with the codecs or would have to google it up.
+Most users want the output formatted for a specific device or service – YouTube, iPod, iPhone, DVD, mobile, etc. Presently, the user would have to manually specify the codecs, container and codec settings like resolution, frame rate,etc. He would have to either be familiar with the codecs or would have to google it up.